Struct Types

 Order of declaration/definition

 The order of declaration/definition shall not matter.
 As signals and datatypes are defined in different trees this is a topic only for struct definitions referring to other struct definitions.
 A hypothetical example is shown below.
 An item in the struct DeliveryInfo can refer to the struct OpenHours even if that struct is defined further down in the same file.
-If using -vt < file> multiple times all files except the first will be treated similar to overlays.
+If using --types <file> multiple times all files except the first will be treated similar to overlays.
 This means that is allowed to define A.B.C in multiple files, but then subsequent (re-)definitions will overwrite what has been defined previously.
+Note that if type files want to use structs from other files that the dependent files are specified first.
+Therefore the order of given type files matters.

 DeliveryInfo: